top of page

 -

 Am I expected to tip my massage therapist?Tips are never expected but always appreciated.
 If you have received exceptional service and would like to show your appreciation to the therapist, the average tip ranges between 10-25%.
 However, from the therapist’s perspective, it is always nice to receive the compliment of a “thank you for good service” gratuity.
-If paying with a credit card or check, the tip can be added to the total.
+Gratuities may be given in cash or via Venmo.

 -